LorisSigrist/zocker/README.md

 #### Overriding Built-ins

-If you want to outright override one of the built-in generators (E.g `z.ZodNumber`), then you can use the `override` method.
+If you want to outright override one of the built-in generators (E.g `z.$ZodNumber`), then you can use the `override` method.
 Pass it a schema and a value / function that generates a value, and it will be used whenever a schema is encountered that is an instance of the schema you provided.

 Let's override the number generation to only return `Infinity`, regardless of anything.